shadezer0/TinkerMachine/README.md

-Home of my blog for shadezero.
+Home of my blog for TinkerMachine.

 - Hugo to generate static site contents.
 - Using [this theme](https://github.com/janraasch/hugo-bearblog)